Databricks

 # This script automatically detects your Spark and Scala versions and

-# configures the appropriate Definity Spark Agent.
+# installs the appropriate Definity Spark Agent.

 #